Stereo528/Discovery/Ideas.md

 - sparse jungle??

 # IN PROGRESS
+- sunflower seed foods
+    - would need to be balanced for infinite dupe
+    - some form of bar
+    - the seeds themselves
+    - trail mix?

+- Wood Armors
+  - one for each wood type
+  - mainly for looks
+  - maybe also tool sets?
+    - lots of work but would be nice for fun
+    - vanilla can still be crafted from mix wood types

+- bone armor/tool set
+    - somewhere between stone (chainmail) & iron

 - new village house?
     - own loot
       - provides lamps, weapon enchant(s), different tree saplings?
     - Agricultural style maybe?
-- sunflower seed foods
-    - would need to be balanced for infinite dupe

 # DONE
 - lamps that provide different light level based on redstone
-    - also have a non redstone variant (not done)